 Provided through the Garden Nutrition Education program.
 The Garden Nutrition Education Program supports the garden component of Extension's mission to promote health.
 Garden education efforts empower participants of all ages to grow their own affordable and nutrient-dense food.
 Gardening provides older adults with moderate daily exercise that can improve their flexibility, coordination, muscle and cardiovascular health, and general physical wellness.
 Gardens are also wonderful gathering places to build a community around healthy and sustainable food.

-For more information or to see if these programs can be provided at your recreation center, senior center, place of congregation or senior living housing complex, please contact the Healthy Aging faculty below.
+For more information or to see if these programs can be provided at your recreation center, senior center, place of congregation or senior living housing complex, please contact a member of the Healthy Aging faculty below or email Dakota Clark.